-Ever since college I always thought I was good with money.
-At least, that’s what I’d tell myself in my 20s.
-At the age of 25 I was completely debt free!
-Yet, somehow managed to accumulate nearly $200,000 in debt by age 30.
-Most purchases were relatively normal in this day and age.
-A house, student loans, newer cars, wedding, a condo at the lake.
-Oh wait, a lake house is not normal but it happened.
-While getting into debt was not ideal, I really don’t regret any of it and thankfully we had the financial means to dig out.
-I know not everyone is as fortunate.
+Most purchases were normal today: a house, student loans, newer cars, a wedding, a condo at the lake.
+Oh wait, a lake house is not typical, but it happened.
+While getting into debt was not ideal, I don’t regret any of it, and thankfully we had the financial means to dig out.
+However, I know not everyone is as fortunate.
 Regardless, this is our story.

 Going Nearly $200,000 in Debt

-First was the newer car “needed” since I had a better paying job and could afford it.
-That, of course, came with a five figure loan.
+First was the newer car “needed” since I had a better-paying job and could afford it.
+That, of course, came with a five-figure loan.

 More debt.